Achilleasein/openscap-intro/README.md

 power management:
 ```
 3. I was using the os library but during the assigment I noticed that there are a few changes and that its better to use subprocess, indeed the functions are superior.
+4. After using the remedy script the error still persists on my system.

 # Test cases
 1. Default pass